rockjam/mill-package-it/README.md

 ### Quick start

-Execute `./package.sh` to package application.
+1. Execute `./package.sh` to package application.
 This will produce distributable file `dist.tar.gz`, that you can untar and run with `bin/run`

-To untar and run execute `./run.sh`.
+2. To untar and run execute `./run.sh`.
 It will untar distributable and run application.

+3. Check that it works with `curl -XGET localhost:9000/about-me`